Simple Things You Can Do to Your Bedroom for Better Summer Sleep

 Start with your bedding, and it makes a massive difference in how cool you feel at night.
 Ditch the heavy comforters and flannel sheets, and instead opt for:

-Look for bedding in lighter shades, too; pale colors reflect heat instead of absorbing it.
+Look for bedding in lighter shades, too; pale colors reflect heat rather than absorb it.

-I may occasionally use affiliate links on this blog, which means I earn a small commission if you purchase through the link.
+I may occasionally use affiliate links on this blog, which means I earn a small commission if you make a purchase through them.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 2. Rearrange the Room to Maximize Airflow